neo-project/docs/tutorial/en-us/6-persistence/2-levelDB_data_structure.md

 ```

 ### 0x80 - Header hash list
-NEO nodes sync block headers and block transactions separately, this means that first nodes download a list of headers (referenced by its hash), and pull the transactions list for each of this blocks separately, including getting this information from multiple nodes.
+Neo nodes sync block headers and block transactions separately, this means that first nodes download a list of headers (referenced by its hash), and pull the transactions list for each of this blocks separately, including getting this information from multiple nodes.
 Note that the `Block` collections is also changed when we get new headers because a block is a header with transactions.

 ```CSharp